Carlos4ndresh/aws-user-selfservice/README.md

 ## Usage of Terraform to Create IAM Users

-Inside the *terraform/iam* folder there's a **terraform.tfvars** file that contains the user list in the form:
+Inside the root folder there's a **terraform.tfvars** file that contains the user list in the form:

     "user.name" = {
         force_destroy = true